 Periodically surveys are distributed to the residents in an effort to solicit feedback about your experience.
 Surveys provide you with an opportunity to assist us in providing the best experience possible.

 Study lounges are available throughout the community.
 Lounges are reserved for studying.
 The study lounge is open 24 hours a day.
-Eating, drinking, smoking, and cellphones are prohibited.
+Eating, drinking, and smoking are prohibited.

-Guests and residents must wear wristbands at all times while at the pool.
-There is a $50 fine for any wristbands that are not returned.
 The pool is open daily, weather permitting.
 Please be advised that the pool is not designed for diving.
-Pool furniture is not to be removed from the designated area.
+Pool furniture is not to be removed from the designated area, no furniture may be placed in the pool or hot tub.
 Personal flotation devices or rafts are not permitted in the pool area.
 The area may close occasionally for maintenance purposes and during specific community repair projects.
 Please bring proper ID with you to the pool.
 Only residents and their guests are permitted to use the pool.
 Residents must accompany guests at all times.
 Glass is not permitted near the pool.
 Any violators will be fined $100.
 Pool hours are from 10am - 10pm Monday through Thursday and 10am - midnight Friday through Sunday.

 For your movie and television viewing pleasure, a large-screen television is available for use on both the first and sixth floors.

 Access to snack and drink machines is for your convenience.
-Vending machines can be found on the 1st and 6th floors.
-Machine malfunctions and any loss should be promptly reported to the front desk.
+Vending machines can be found on the 1st floor by the mail room.
+Machine malfunctions and any loss should be promptly reported to the phone number on the vending machine.